123andy/redcap-docker-compose/documentation/README.md

 1. Open the installer at [http://localhost/install.php](http://localhost/install.php)
     * You can *IGNORE* the part about creating a new database user - you already have one as defined in the MYSQL_XXX variables in the `.env` file.
+    * IF YOU JUST GOTO h`ttp://localhost` you will likely see an error about 'wrong version' - you have to goto the `/install.php` first!
 1. Copy the SQL to generate your redcap database and then execute it!
 See [Connecting to the database](#connecting-to-the-database)